jimchen1551/Computer-Science/README.md

-# MPCS
+# Computer Science
-Notes for Math, Physics, and Computer Science
+Notes for Math and Computer Science

 ## Environment setup
 Obsidian is a **free** cross-platform markdown editor which peculiarly supports bidirectional linkage between notes and miscellaneous community plugins.